miohtama/opsec/source/team/index.rst

 Data scrubbing
 ==============================================================

-**Data dumps are cleaned from sensitive information?** Yes / No
+**Data dumps are cleaned of sensitive information?** Yes / No

-Instead of working with full production datasets, there exist a repeatable process of making a cleaned dataset with sensitive information removed from the data.
+Instead of working with full production datasets, there exists a repeatable process of making a cleaned dataset with sensitive information removed from the data.

-The data scrubbing process e.g. can reset
+The data scrubbing process can reset:

 * User email addresses

-* Phone numbers, physical addresses and social security number
+* Phone numbers, physical addresses and social security numbers

 * Password hashes